This park is currently closed due to fire hazard.

 Attention Visitors – Important Notice!

-The backcountry canoe circuit in this park will remain closed pending safety assessments and site rehabilitation due to recent wildfire activity.
+- The backcountry canoe circuit in this park beyond Nazko Lake will remain closed until safety assessments and site rehabilitation have been completed.

 Park Size: 12,419 hectares